 Do Not Run with a Gun: Good advice if you've invested in the rifle skills, as passing a turn lets you "aim" and gain a to-hit bonus.
 More advanced skills along the rifle branch allow you to execute special attacks with your rifle if you're aiming.

 Dump Stat: Character creation uses a point system, and - like many such systems - there'll probably end up being at least one attribute that doesn't play a massive role in your particular character build.
+Mental stats in particular are less useful for anyone who doesn't use Esper powers; Willpower determines your resistance to mental attacks, and Ego is used in the places most games use Charisma (shop prices, recruiting allies), but neither application is particularly essential.

 Easy Exp: Looting the homes in Joppa.
 Did you find any artifacts?
 You can turn them into Argyle for his first couple of quests and make level 2 before you've even left the village.